Skip to main content

 • Never operate a generator inside your home or in other enclosed or partially enclosed spaces, including garage.

-• Use a battery operated radio to stay informed about important safety update.
+• Use a battery operated radio to stay informed about important safety updates.

 Recover: